 Brexit was long overdue; it was a marriage of convenience brokered by the USA for achieving its own Cold War objectives.
 UK was an outsider in the EU.
 After its exit, the EU looks like a more cohesive and well-integrated institution.
 Globalisation has benefitted every country in the world-some more, some less.
 No one is willing to become an island.
 UK after its exit from the EU is not going to become a fortress; rather it will be getting itself more integrated with the world

-Lastly, the triumph of Donald Trump in the USA elections is a temporary phenomenon and in no way indicated the desire of the USA to roll back globalisation which has benefitted America the most.
+Lastly, the triumph of Donald Trump in the US elections is a temporary phenomenon and in no way indicated the desire of the USA to roll back globalisation which has benefitted America the most.
 The USA has a lot of grievances with its trade relations with China but it does not mean American firms will exit from China and come back to the USA-no way.
-The maximum they will do is to re-locate in India and other countries
+The maximum they will do is to re-locate to India and other countries

 Challenges of Globalisation

 There is no denying the fact that globalisation poses a lot of challenges and as well offers countless opportunities.
 It is the leadership test of the ruling elite of a country how they respond to these challenges and gain maximum benefits from the opportunities by exploiting their strengths and creating new avenues to harness the energies unleashed by the globalisation process.
 Some of the challenges these will encounter are